Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that find all empty files and directories
+Script that list all the files with .gif